jfoltan1/jfoltan1/README.md

 ## ⚡ Projects & Highlights

-### 🚗 ESP32 CAN Bus Vehicle Diagnostics *(2025 – Present)*
+### 🚗 ESP32 CANbus interpreter for vehicles *(2024 – Present)*
    !repo in the making!
-- Developed a real-time vehicle diagnostic system using ESP32.
+- Developing a real-time vehicle parameter interpretation system using ESP32.
 - Interprets CAN messages (ISO 11898) and displays live telemetry on a custom readout interface.
 - Designed for modularity and easy integration into custom dashboards.